Danny Davis and the Nashville Brass: The MGM days

 During the early 1950s, Davis found some moderate success as a vocalist, releasing several singles including "Object of My Affection" and "Crazy Heart."
-The late 1950s was a transitional period in Davis' career.
+The late 1950s was a transitional period in Davis's career.
 He found himself in New York City working as a producer for the MGM label.
 He also made an important contact in Nashville with Fred Rose.
 Davis cut pop demos of country songs for Rose.
 His demo of "Cold, Cold Heart" led to the pop recording by Tony Bennett.

 In the early 1960s, Davis assembled a session group called Danny Davis & the Titans around guitarist Billy Mure.
 In 1961, the group released an instrumental album entitled, Today's Teen Beat (MGM SE 3992).
 A few months later, the group followed it up with an album designed to capitalize on the "Twist" craze, with another instrumental album entitled, Let's Do the Twist for Adults (MGM SE 3997).
 Six of the Titan songs on the second album received a great deal of exposure in 1964, when MGM used them to pad-out a collection of nascent Beatles tracks on an album called, The Beatles with Tony Sheridan & Guests (MGM SE 4215).

 While at MGM Davis was assigned to produce one of the label's most successful artists, Connie Francis.
 This collaboration lead to several number 1 hits for Francis.
 In the early 1960s, Davis began taking Francis to Nashville where he recorded pop versions of country songs with her.
 It was during this time that his idea to record country songs with brass instruments was born.
 Also during his time at MGM Davis was responsible for bringing Herman's Hermits (featuring Peter Noone) to the label.

 During his stint at MGM, Davis recorded several albums with an orchestra composed of some of the best studio musicians working in New York at the time.
 Most notable among these is an album entitled Brass on the Rebound.
 This album was recorded in 1963 and featured only one woodwind player in the orchestra.
 In his career as a record producer Davis worked with a wide variety of artists, from Nina Simone to Frank Yankovic.
 During his days in New York, he was also involved in early testing for broadcasting television programs in color.